Christovis/Christovis.github.io/_essays/2021-11-29-blog-iad_aid_workshop.md

 title: Towards Environmental Sustainability with the IETF
 type: essays
 date: 2021-03-03
-imageurl: /assets/preview_jodi_collective.png
+imageurl: /assets/preview_ict_for_sustainability.png
-imagedsc: Adaptation of icti.me by the Jodi art collective
+imagedsc: Part of the cover of the 2nd issue of the Branch magazine.
 authors: Christoph Becker
 ---